10 Little Known South African Snakes

 The spotted harlequin snake is one you can’t miss in the African savannah, and that was their goal all along.
 Rather than blending into dry grass, they want the whole world to notice them – specifically their bright orange, black and white colours, which are a globally recognised signal of extreme venom.
 This species looks similar to coral snakes of the Americas, but in reality, their venom is a lot milder.
 It rarely kills, instead causing swelling and minor necrotic lesions.
 Rather than biting, they prefer to wrestle furiously if picked up.

 Spotted harlequin snakes (Homoroselaps lacteus) are very shy and spend their lives lurking under old termite mounds or rock piles.
-With a length of 40-50cm, they’re effective at staying hidden, before shocking people into fleeing when they are uncovered.
+With an average length of 40-50cm (maximum 65cm), they’re effective at staying hidden, before shocking people into fleeing when they are uncovered.
 Spotted harlequin snakes even appear near buildings under rubble and debris.
 Reptiles are their primary prey, including legless skinks, other snakes and small lizards.

 While always bright and colourful, the precise pattern varies strongly by region.
 Spotted harlequin snakes can be very common in parts of South Africa, even if they rarely come out into the open.